 That’s why we’re going to break down the biggest differences between ERs and urgent cares and provide our recommendations for common scenarios and concerns.
 So when there is an emergency, you know exactly where you need to go to receive the best care.

 Let’s start with when you should visit an urgent care.
 If you have a concern or illness that you don’t feel comfortable visiting a primary care physician’s office for or that occurs after normal business hours, urgent care is probably the right choice.
 Urgent cares are more focused on minor injuries or illnesses and often cost less.
 However, they are limited due to having fewer diagnostic resources available.

 Choosing an urgent care center (UCC) over an emergency room (ER) can save you both time and money.

-An Urgent Care can treat you for common conditions, including:
+An urgent care can treat you for common conditions, including:

-An FSER may be best if you experience:
+Visiting a FSER may be best if you experience:

 Do you have more questions about ER Near Me’s emergency room services and care?
-Check out our blog FAQs Asked About ER Near Me’s Concierge Emergency Care.
+Check out our blog: FAQs Asked About ER Near Me’s Concierge Emergency Care.

 When it comes to your health, there is no wrong answer, there is just the best choice for you and your needs.
 The only mistake you can make is not seeking help when you need it.